Sales Tax

 In addition to state sales and use tax and discretionary sales surtax,

-Florida law allows counties to impose local option transient rental taxes
+Florida law allows counties to impose local option transient rental

-transient rental taxes, visit the Department's
+local option transient rental taxes, visit the Department's

 Local Option Taxes